-"Banking activities" are defined as the receiving or accepting of money or its equivalent on deposit as a regular business activity - including such activities engaged in by Banking Organizations and by Savings and Loan Organizations.
+Bank has the same meaning as used in ORS 706.008(1).
+"Banking activities" are defined as the receiving or accepting money or its equivalent on deposit as a regular business activity - including such activities engaged in by Banking Organizations and by Savings and Loan Organizations.
 If income from banking activities is derived from business activity both within and without the Metro district, Metro district gross income is determined by a formula comparing deposits in the Metro district to deposits everywhere.
 Deposits are defined as average daily deposits-net of all public funds, all treasury tax and loan deposits, all correspondent bank deposits, and money orders or official checks.
 Upon determining deposits locally and everywhere, the following formula is used:

 Gross income everywhere is the denominator of the apportionment fraction.
-The numerator of the apportionment fraction is determined by adding Metro district gross banking income and Metro district gross income from other non-banking business income.
+The numerator of the apportionment fraction is determined by adding City/County gross banking income and City or County gross income from other non-banking business income.